 Pay attention to past engagement with a journalist

-Is the journalist you’re about to email the same journalist who you successfully pitched just last week?
-If this journalist has just written a story about your brand, then it’s unwise to ask them to write yet another story so soon after the last one.
+Is the journalist you’re about to email the same journalist you successfully pitched just last week?
+If this journalist has just written a story about your brand, it’s unwise to ask them to write yet another story so soon after the last one.
 While you want to be seen as a reliable source of information, bombarding the same journalist with one press release after another is not a good idea.

 Pay attention to the organization’s practices